 AOMA Graduate School of Integrative Medicine currently offers regionally accredited master's-level and doctoral-level graduate programs in acupuncture and Oriental medicine that prepare students for careers as skilled, professional practitioners.

-The mission of AOMA is to transform lives and communities through graduate education in Oriental medicine by:
+The Mission of AOMA is to transform lives and communities through education, patient care, leadership and research in Oriental and other integrative medicines by:

 - Providing excellent and innovative teaching of acupuncture and Oriental medicine to learners while developing in them the knowledge, skills, and attitudes that lead to intellectual and personal growth.